corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ```
 For more information on cmake-js, read the [docs](https://github.com/cmake-js/cmake-js)

-The above CMakeLists.txt file is defining a project
+The above CMakeLists.txt file is defining a project.

 ``` cmake
 project(intro)
 ```

-linking required header files and source files.
-Setting properties of the output, and defining the build as a shared library.
+Linking required header and source files, setting the output to have '.node' suffix, and defining our build as a shared library.

 ``` cmake
 target_include_directories(${PROJECT_NAME} PRIVATE  # include header files